mikeizbicki/cmc-csci145-math166/README.md

 1. Majority of your grade
 1. No programming, only math
-1. Oral exam
+1. Oral exams, 1-1 in my office
 1. Final exam can replace all previous exams
-1. (Historic average in the 70s.
-No curve.)

-_This is a **hard** class._
+**This is a hard class:**

-1. The material is intrinsically hard
+1. The material is intrinsically hard.

-    1. Very few people find linear algebra, statistics and programming to ALL be easy subjects, and this class combines them all
+    1. Very few people find linear algebra, statistics and programming to ALL be easy subjects, and this class combines them all.
-    1. There's a reason people who understand this material get paid big salaries at FAANG
+    1. There's a reason people who understand this material get paid big salaries at FAANG.

 1. You will have to read the required references.

     Not all the material will be covered in lectures, and that's intentional to force you to get practice reading research-level data mining text.

+    > **NOTE:**
+    > In all of my other courses, I include required reading/watching tasks to learn about CS/DS culture.
+    > This course doesn't have these tasks because there is already a LOT of textbook reading that you will have to complete.

 1. Comments from previous students: